 The focus of this blog is on retail CBDC given its potential impact on financial inclusion (from here on referred to simply as CBDC).

-When considering CBDC as a tool to facilitate financial inclusion, it is critical to ensure the fundamental enablers (highlighted in the Payment Aspects of Financial Inclusion guidelines) are in place as CBDC will encounter the same challenges as many of the approaches used to date to reach and serve the unbanked customers (e.g. digital payments such as mobile money).
-Successful deployment of CBDC thus requires design features which foster financial inclusion in the first place , such as offline capability, support for basic feature phones and ability to exchange easily between CBDC and physical cash, utilizing widespread agent networks, simplified due diligence processes, and a two-tier distribution system that would allow for further innovation from the private sector.
+When considering CBDC as a tool to facilitate financial inclusion, it is critical to ensure the fundamental enablers (highlighted in the Payment Aspects of Financial Inclusion guidelines) are in place as CBDC will encounter the same challenges as many of the approaches used to date to reach and serve the unbanked customers (e.g. digital payments such as mobile money). , such as offline capability, support for basic feature phones and ability to exchange easily between CBDC and physical cash, utilizing widespread agent networks, simplified due diligence processes, and a two-tier distribution system that would allow for further innovation from the private sector.
 Ensuring interoperability with existing payment systems and wide acceptance by merchants are also equally important (see World Bank paper on CBDC from a payments perspective).
 The combination of the aforementioned features would strengthen the unique value proposition of CBDC in the context of financial inclusion.
 Further, establishing a robust legal and regulatory framework that facilitates cooperation between the public and private sector and provides a level playing field for both bank and non-bank payment service providers to compete and serve end users, is essential.

 In conclusion, understanding each jurisdiction’s landscape and the key stakeholders is an important first step to assessing whether a CBDC might be an effective option for addressing financial exclusion.
 This assessment should consider other innovations and policy tools that may be more appropriate, given the capacity of the implementing central bank.
 Over the coming months and years, lessons can be learned from the jurisdictions that have deployed CBDCs since many of them are motivated by financial exclusion challenges.
 For more details, see a recent paper on CBDCs and financial inclusion.